CyrilleB79/NVDAScripts/README.md

 A script to issue some commands in Matlab console by just pressing a keystroke.
 E.g. press F5 to issue "dbcont" command.
 The lib folder contains a dependancy.
 Thus, it has also to be copied in the scratchpad folder.
 The file gcep.m should be copied in a location available in the matlab PATH.

+### appModules/notepad.py

+A plugin to have the current line read when pressing enter to send the caret to the next line.
+This plugin aims to answer the need related to communication between a mute person and a blind person.

 ## visionEnhancementProviders